 Sophisticated companies like Zillow are already harnessing the potential of artificial intelligence (AI) to create immersive listing experiences on their platforms, a recent example being their “Listing Showcase”.

 In these showcases, instead of static images, users get to navigate interactive high-resolution scrolling hero images organized by rooms.
-The AI system, by understanding buyer preferences, selects the suitable hero image that mainly characterizes the property across different platforms.
+The generative AI system, trained on large language models (LLMs) and large data sets, by understanding buyer preferences, selects the suitable hero image that mainly characterizes the property across different platforms.

 Moreover, Zillow uses machine learning to create dynamic floor plans for any listing, serving as a detailed digital guide to the properties.
 These AI-generated 3D walkthrough house plans provide an enriched perspective of a house’s structural flow, something that is limited to traditional images.
 Intelligence gleaned by AI assists users in narrowing down their searches to homes they genuinely love.